nobody-famous/alive/README.md

 into which any valid Common Lisp form may be entered.
 Variable names do not need to be quoted but function names do.
 More complex forms will be evaluated and the result inspected.
+If the result of the expression is not `nil`, a new inspector view will be opened with the value.

 For example:
 ```